ArthurZey/arthurzey.github.io/_pages/stubs/growth.md

     * combatting my default disposition to explain all the things and lay things out in a chain-of-reasoning way
     * bottom line up front (BLUF) / not burying the lede
   * time/energy/bandwidth/focus management: learning to say "no" more often
+  * learning how to judge people more accurately, tempering my "all in" trust with some ability to see and consider warning signs